pixelpath/mk-logo/README.md

 # mk-logo
-Mortal Kombat logo remaster by Davis Newell.
-Original logo credit to Midway Games and the Mortal Kombat art team.
+Original logo and MK1 cabinet art credit to John Tobias and Paul Niemeyer.
+Line art remastered in Adobe Illustrator using the Mortal Kombat (Gameboy) box art.